 Five miles north of downtown, Broad Ripple's boutiques keep the neighborhood hopping until the bars and clubs open.
 Artsy types come in search of music, vintage clothing, decor, gifts and books.
 Walk along Broad Ripple Avenue east of College Avenue, and meander side streets to the north to find merchants in bungalows.
 French Pharmacie stocks modern designer labels, including 3.1 Phillip Lim and Thomas Wylde.
 Health enthusiasts will love Rusted Moon Outfitters for their gear and The Good Earth for natural food.
 Classic boutiques like The Bungalow are Broad Ripple staples.
 High fashion reigns at 8Fifteen (pictured) and the freshest footwear can be found at gotSOLE? boutique.

 Follow Virginia Avenue south of downtown and discover the Fountain Square.
 The neighborhood has long been known for a decidedly retro vibe that play off of its centerpiece, the Fountain Square Theater Building.
-This up-and-coming neighborhood has plenty of charm as evidenced in shops like Heirloom Classics (jewelry), Athena’s (fashion), Flowers on the Square, Arthur's Music, Hero House Comics, Reclaimed Vintage Industrial, Mass Ave Knit Shop, Vintage Vogue by Goodwill, Flowers on the Square, and Vital Skates.
+This up-and-coming neighborhood has plenty of charm as evidenced in shops like Heirloom Classics (jewelry), Athena’s (fashion), Flowers on the Square, Arthur's Music, Hero House Comics, Reclaimed Vintage Industrial, Mass Ave Knit Shop, Flowers on the Square, and Vital Skates.